Your Directors present the Twentieth Annual Report together with the Audited Accountsof your Company for the year ended 31st March 2020.

 Formal Annual Evaluation

-Evaluation of Board as a whole and the Committees is done by the individual Directorsfollowed by submission of collation to the NRC and feedback to the Board.
+Evaluation of the Board as a whole and the Committees is done by individual Directorswhich is collated for submission to the NRCCommittee and feedback to the Board.

-Evaluation done by Board members excluding the Director being evaluated is submitted tothe Chairman of your Company and individual feedback provided to each Director.
+Evaluation done by Board members excluding the Director being evaluated is submittedto the Chairman of your Company and individual feedback is provided to each Director.

 Policy on Appointment and Remuneration of Directors and Key Managerial Personnel andRemuneration Policy

 The NRCCommittee has formulated the remuneration policy of your Company which isattached as Annexure VII to this Report.

 In terms of the provisions of Section 203 of the Act Mr. K. C. Jhanwar ManagingDirector; Mr. Atul Daga Whole-time Director and Chief Financial Officer and Mr. SanjeebKumar Chatterjee Company Secretary are the Key Managerial Personnel of your Company.

 The Audit Committee comprises of Mr. S. B. Mathur Mr. Arun Adhikari Mrs. AlkaBharucha and Mr. K. K. Maheshwari.
 The